 At the end of World War I Gov. Emerson C. Harrington got behind a plan to build a double-deck bridge linking Bay Shore and Tolchester, on the Upper Shore in Kent County.
 One deck would be for freight trains, and the second deck would be for passenger trolleys.
-The plan lost out to a new ferry service between Annapolis and Claiborne.
-Later, the Kent Island landing in that service would be moved to Matapeake, and the Annapolis landing would be moved to Sandy Point.
+The plan lost out to a new and expanded ferry service, including between Annapolis and Claiborne.
+Later, a Kent Island ferry landing would be moved to Matapeake, and the Annapolis landing would be moved to Sandy Point.

 1929: The Tolchester Crossing